TET-1 (Technology Experiment Carrier-1)

-The payload segment contains the payload itself, parts of the AOCS and one of the low gain antennas.
-Due to the design the sole mechanical and thermal interface between payload and satellite bus is the payload platform, which allows an easy and fast integration of the pre-assembled payload. - This payload platform can be designed as an optical bench (like on BIRD), but in the TET-1 mission it was not required.
+The payload segment contains the payload itself, parts of the AOCS and one of the low-gain antennas.
+Due to the design, the sole mechanical and thermal interface between payload and satellite bus is the payload platform, which allows easy and fast integration of the pre-assembled payload. - This payload platform can be designed as an optical bench (like on BIRD), but in the TET-1 mission, it was not required.
 46)

 For TET-1, a total of 11 experiments have been selected which are covering a range of technologies.
 The experiments are developed by the individual providers according to specific TET standards and are thoroughly acceptance tested at Kayser-Threde before integration in the payload segment of the satellite.